SonyResearch/MEGAMI/README.md

 │   ├── training_utils.py
 │   └── feature_extractors/
 │
+├── examples/                           # Contains subdirectories of dry track set examples to run inference on.
 ├── conf/                               # Hydra configuration files
-├── checkpoints/                        # Path where pretrained model checkpoints are expected to be ├── run_eval.sh                         # Script for running evaluation benchmark ├── requirements.txt                    # Dependencies
+├── checkpoints/                        # Path where pretrained model checkpoints are expected to be ├── run_inference.sh                    # Script for running a single song inference, using a directory containing dry tracks ├── requirements.txt                    # Dependencies └── README.md
-└── README.md